MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-8-implement-the-synchronous-inbound-handler-for-the-echo-adapter.md

  In this step of the Echo Adapter tutorial, you provided an implementation for the Inbound Handler.
 This implementation provides file watching capabilities for the Echo Adapter using the **FileSystemWatcher** class of the .NET Framework.

 ## Next Steps
- In the next step, you will deploy the adapter.
+ In the next step, you deploy the adapter.

 ## See Also
  [Step 9: Build and Deploy the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-9-build-and-deploy-the-echo-adapter.md)